-The new Samsung Galaxy S20 is a stunning phone with a lot to love, but it’s not perfect.
+The Samsung Galaxy S20 is a powerful phone with a lot to love, but it’s not perfect.
 This guide goes over a list of the most common Galaxy S20 problems and how to fix them.
 Whether that’s bad battery life, camera autofocus issues, GPS problems or the fingerprint scanner acting funny, we have you covered.
 These fixes apply to the Galaxy S20, Galaxy S20+, and Galaxy S20 Ultra.

 We’ll help you deal with any S20 problems right from home instead of calling T-Mobile, Samsung, or browsing the web and forums for hours to try and find a fix.
 Expect constant updates to this post with the latest info, fixes, software updates and more as they arrive.